NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

    Virtual file layout.

-This layout will be familair to researchers, but differs somewhat from the BagIt format used for laying out data packages.
+This layout will be familiar to researchers, but differs somewhat from the BagIt format used for laying out data packages.
 In the BagIt approach, metadata files are stored at the root of the folder structure, and files are held in a `data` subdirectory.
 Ideally, we could hide the BagIt metadata manifests in a hidden directory and keep the main